 On a regular basis, the Company evaluates the recoverability of deferred tax assets and the need for a valuation allowance.
 Such evaluations involve the application of significant judgment.
 The Company considers multiple factors in its evaluation of the need for a valuation allowance.
-The Company's valuation allowance against its deferred tax assets was \$5.4 million and \$5.2 million at June 30, 2018 and December 31, 2017, respectively.
-For the deferred tax assets related to NOLs and credits, the Company believes that it is more likely than not that these deferred tax assets will not be realized based on the negative evidence of a cumulative three-year loss through June 30, 2018 and expiration of the NOLs.
+The Company's valuation allowance against its deferred tax assets was \$5.4 million and \$5.2 million at September 30, 2018 and December 31, 2017, respectively.
+For the deferred tax assets related to federal NOLs generated through 2017 research credits and all state NOLs, the Company believes that it is more likely than not that these deferred tax assets will not be realized based on the negative evidence of a cumulative three-year loss through September 30, 2018 and expiration of these NOLs.
+The Company does not have a valuation allowance on its deferred tax assets related to timing differences or federal NOLs generated in 2018 because the losses can be carried forward indefinitely.
 The analysis that the Company prepared to determine the valuation allowance required significant judgment and assumptions regarding future market conditions as well as forecasts for profits, taxable income, and taxable income by jurisdiction.
 Due to the sensitivity of the analysis, changes to the assumptions in subsequent periods could have a material effect on the valuation allowance.

-The Company's gross unrecognized tax benefit was \$0.7 million at June 30, 2018 and at December 31, 2017.
+The Company's gross unrecognized tax benefit was \$0.7 million at September 30, 2018 and at December 31, 2017.